zachmccabe/zachmccabe.github.io/about.md

 ## Where I work

-Currently I'm based in Texas – just down the road from DFW Airport.
+Currently, I'm based in Texas – just down the road from DFW Airport.
 My clients and friends are worldwide.